MickyJimbo/game-report/programming.md

 Lastly, the aiming system was plugged in to work for both swingable objects and food sources.
 Highlight message calls were then sent to the aimed objects using a blueprint interface so the objects being aimed at could choose how they would inform the player of this.

-#### Logic to manage highlighting and unhighlighting of aimed object
+#### Logic to manage highlighting and unhighlighting of aimed objects
 ![AimSelection](https://github.com/MickyJimbo/game-report/blob/master/Screenshots/selectingTheAimedActors.png)

 ### 3) Button System